chipxsd/stream-based-sync/stream-based-sync.md

 Synchronization logic should not prevent the application logic from operating autonomously.
 Your synchronized photo library (camera roll) is accessible on all your mobile device.
-Imagine if you couldn't take photos, edit or remove them from your library, when you're out of the network conectivity?
+Imagine if you couldn't take photos, edit or remove them from your library, when you're out of the network connectivity?

 ![fig.12 - Offline Support](./images/fig-12-offline-support.png "fig. 12 - Offline Support")

 ### 3.2 Stream of Mutations

-Finally, we get to talk about stream based synchronization.
+Finally, we get to talk about stream-based synchronization.
 Remember how we synchronize our _Light Switch_ apps in **chapter 2.1**?
 Clients have a bi-directional TCP connection to the server, and every time a user flips the switch, that change -- the mutation on the model -- is sent to the